JoramMillenaar/obsidian-related-notes/README.md

 - Rid the Local API and replace by the CLI and make it ephemeral (something that does not need manual closing).
 - Look into making note-specific commands editorCallbacks
 - Make sure the onload method is non-blocking, defer any data fetching to the onLayoutReady callback
+	- Ensure that not everything is being re-indexed every time it loads.
 - Implement a settings tab
 - Add support for reflecting file actions like creating, updating and deleting files to the index
 - Added plugin loading progress updates to the status bar
 - Fix getAllNotePaths to use this.app.vault.getMarkdownFiles()
 - Look into file parsing using this.app.metadataCache.getFileCache(file) instead of using regex on the raw file content
 - See if there's a better template to extend the custom view from
+- Clean up dependenceies: Remove / fix any security issues and minimize dependencies as much as possible.
+	- Eventually remove all dependencies that contain code supporting external API's.
+Making it evidentially fully local

 ### License